-In this 90-minute general presentation—mandatory for new students, optional for others—students learn the basics of what is expected of their written work, gain survival skills, and receive an overview of the writing process, whether the task is a two-page executive summary or a multi-chapter thesis.
-The presentation is now available on the NPS Video Portal for distance-learning students (see links below).
+In this 90-minute general presentation—which is mandatory for all new students—you will learn the basics of what is expected of your written work, gain survival skills, and receive an overview of the writing process, whether your task is a two-page executive summary or a multi-chapter thesis.
+The most recent presentation is now available on the NPS Video Portal (see links below).

-The presentation consists of the following three sections, plus an overview of human subjects research.
-Slides and videos from the present and past terms are available under each presentation description below.
-(Combined slides from 10 January 2017.)
+The presentation consists of the following topics delivered by four seasoned scholars and writers.
+Slides and videos from the present and/or past quarters are available under each presentation description below.
+(Combined slides from 4 April 2017.)

 This talk introduces the fundamental challenges of working in the knowledge domain and how academic writing is adapted to them.
 It discusses the need for having a clearly-defined purpose, for consistently placing contextual descriptions ahead of details, for accuracy, and for analyzing evidence as the means to answer a research question.
 The benefits and liabilities of the Internet as a research tool are explored.